-- listed and registered in Paris: on the basis of the latest price. - not registered in Paris: on the basis of the latest price available for those in Europe, and on the basis of the latest price available for the other securities.
+- listed and registered in Paris: on the basis of the latest price. - not registered in Paris: on the basis of the latest price available

-French and foreign securities whose prices have not been determined on the valuation day are valued at the last officially published price or at their probable sale price under the responsibility of the management company.
+French and foreign securities whose prices have not been determined on the valuation day are valued at the last officially published price or at their probable sale price under the responsibility of the Management Company.
 Justification is sent to the statutory auditor at the time of the audit.